 If you turned fat into muscle, this will happen, so don’t lose motivation!
 This is a good thing.
 It means that you are burning fat and building muscle, and building muscle means toning up.

 When you reach a goal, celebrate!
 Share your success with your social environment.

 Being happy and celebrating your achievement enhances motivation.

 It is okay to hire a professional trainer to help motivate and coach you toward your weight loss goal.
 The trainer doesn’t have to be a workout trainer.
-Consider a dietician and/or therapist.
+You can consider a dietician or therapist.

-Research conducted by the North American Association for the Study of Obesity found that those that listened to music while exercising were more likely to stick with it than those who didn’t.
+Research conducted by the North American Association for the Study of Obesity found that those who listened to music while exercising were more likely to stick with it than those who didn’t.